 Who's behind BuildingChurchLeaders.com?

-Laura Leonard is assistant editor for BuildingChurchLeaders.com.
-In her role, Laura coordinates and edits many of the articles and training downloads that reach Building Church Leaders customers.
+Laura Leonard is associate editor for BuildingChurchLeaders.com.
+In her role, Laura coordinates and edits the articles and training downloads that reach Building Church Leaders customers.

-Laura attends Life Church in Wheaton, Illinois, where she serves as a youth group leader and leads a small group of junior high girls.
+Laura attends Life Church in Wheaton, Illinois, where she serves with the youth group and worship team.
 She earned a bachelor's degree from Wheaton College in English with an emphasis in writing.

-Laura stays connected to her Philadelphia roots by cheering on her beloved Philly sports teams, especially the Phillies and Eagles.
-She also loves reading, writing, journaling, running, watching (good) TV and movies, and seeking out new music.
+Laura stays connected to her Philadelphia roots by cheering on her beloved Philly sports teams, especially the Eagles and Phillies.
+She is also an avid reader, music lover, runner, and writes for various CT blogs and sites, including Her.meneutics, Gifted for Leadership, and Today's Christian Woman

 To engage, encourage, and equip the church worldwide, sharing the depth and transforming power of the Gospel as it permeates all spheres of life.